johnsonjh/duma/README.md

 `free()` is made inaccessible, and any code that touches it will get a segmentation fault.

 Simply linking your application with `libduma.a` will allow you to detect most, but not all, `malloc` buffer overruns and accesses of free memory.
-If you want to be reasonably sure that you've found all bugs of this type, you'll have to read and understand the rest of the documentation.
+If you want to be reasonably sure that you've found all catchable bugs of this type, you'll have to read and understand the rest of the documentation.

+Besides catching these kind of memory bugs, **DUMA** also provides a means to detect memory leaks.
+When using **DUMA** to pinpoint the source of a memory-leak, some source modification is necessary - at minimum, adding  `#include 'duma.h'`.

 ---